 This course will give the participant not only a robust theological understanding of Cross-Shaped Justice but also a practical framework for actually doing justice and mercy in contemporary South Africa.

 What format does a cohort take?

-Cohorts run for ten months usually from February to November each year.
+Cohorts consist of ten contact sessions over the course of a year.
 Each unit consists of a monthly contact session taking place each month, supplemented by prepared readings, short preparation exercises, and course notes.
 Each year we run a number of different cohorts who meet up on different days and at different times suitable to each cohort with a maximum of 12 participants per cohort.
 Locations are Online and Cape Town at the moment.

-The contact sessions themselves are a mixture of seminar, group discussions, presentation of assignments, and contextual learning exercises.
+The contact sessions themselves are a mixture of seminar, group discussions, presentations of assignments, and contextual learning exercises.
 A full set of electronic course notes will be provided for each participant.

-The cohort will comprise of ten units, each unit being the topic of one contact session.
-You can download all this information as a PDF here.
+The cohort will comprise ten units, each unit being the topic of one contact session.

 Unit One: Locating Yourself in the Story: